What Does Heroin Do: 15 Effects Of The Drug

 2. Pulmonary Infections

 Pulmonary infections are commonly known as lung infections, one of the most common infectious diseases in humans.
-There are various types of pulmonary infections that are seen in heroin users.
+Various types of pulmonary infections 4are seen in heroin users.

 Excessive heroin use can cause acute or chronic pulmonary infections.